26 October – 6 November, virtual

-The Deep-Dive PIC Design Course is a technology training scheduled for two weeks starting from Monday 26th October 2020 and is held at Academisch Genootschap in Eindhoven, the Netherlands.
+The Deep-Dive PIC Design Course is a technology training scheduled for two weeks starting from Monday 26th October 2020 and is held online.
 The course covers the theory and practice of integrated photonic component and circuit design using the powerful JePPIX building blocks.
-Hands on training with lab tools and design tools are complemented with cleanroom tours to develop insights into design rules and fabrication.
-Layout and simulation methods are explored with JePPIX software partners and professional designers.
+Layout and simulation methods are explored with JePPIX software partners and professional designers in hands on sessions.
 This course is particularly suitable to engineers who wish to create their first MPW chips and for new PhD students in the field of photonics.

 The course will provide both the underlying knowhow to enable an understanding of the design space, and the practical skills to implement designs.
 Participants with specific circuit specifications in mind may also benefit by being able to think through their designs with on-site experts.

 The standard registration fee is 2500 EUR.
-The fee covers access to the full 10-day course, lunches and refreshments during the course.
-The academic discount and Early bird (registrations before July 17) can be applied.
+The fee covers access to the full 10-day course.
+The academic discount can be applied.
 To register, fill in the application form below.
 Due to COVID19 measurements in the Netherlands, the course is now hosted fully online.
 Because of this, we’re applying a 50% discount for all participants.
 Registration fees can be found in the table below.

 Participants will gain the ability to identify and specify building blocks and connect building blocks and layout for the creation of functional photonic integrated circuits.
 Participants will use a range of simulation and design tools suited for active and passive components and circuits and will be able to use foundry specific process design kits to predict circuit performance and create the file sets required for a multi-project wafer run.

 The course is expected to be relevant to engineers and scientists who have an awareness of photonics and the underlying principles, and who wish to extend this knowledge to create their first photonic integrated circuits on open access foundries.